 An embalmer will work to ensure that your loved one is presented in a peaceful and natural way

 Embalming can restore a more natural appearance giving the deceased a peaceful repose.
-It may also remove some, if not all of the obvious signs of illness or trauma suffered, which may be of great comfort to those suffering from grief.
+It may also remove some, if not all of the obvious signs of illness or trauma suffered, which may be of great comfort to those grieving.

-Embalming is also carried out with a responsibility to the health of the family, general public and the funeral staff by reducing the risk of infection.
-This sanitisation process also allows the deceased to be touched or hands held whilst receiving visitors to a family home or funeral home.
+Embalming is also carried out with a responsibility to the health of the family, the general public and the funeral staff by reducing the risk of infection.
+This sanitization process also allows the deceased to be touched or hands held whilst receiving visitors to a family home or funeral home.

 The process of embalming is not unlike a blood transfusion procedure.
 Embalming fluid is delivered to all the necessary parts of the body via the circulatory system of the person who has died.
-This process preserves the body from the time the deceased comes in to the care of the Funeral Director until the time of the committal by delaying the onset of the natural processes that take place when a person dies.
-Kieran Bros.
-Funeral Care only employs the services of qualified embalmers, who have completed training and gained an agreed level of competence with one of the following organisations: The British Institute of Embalmers, The European Association of Embalmers or The Professional Embalmer Association of Ireland.
+This process preserves the body from the time the deceased comes into the care of the Funeral Director until the time of the committal by delaying the onset of the natural processes that take place when a person dies.
+A.N Other Funeral Directors only employ the services of qualified embalmers, who have completed training and gained an agreed level of competence with one of the following organizations: The British Institute of Embalmers, The European Association of Embalmers or The Professional Embalmer Association of Ireland.

-The application of mortuary cosmetics is not aimed to mask the visual signs of death but instead, it is purposed to complement the result of an embalming procedure in order to recreate the ‘normal’ image of the deceased (e.g. hairstyle, make-up, hair color, etc.) that most people would be familiar with.
+The application of mortuary cosmetics is not aimed to mask the visual signs of death but instead, it is purposed to complement the result of an embalming procedure in order to recreate the ‘normal’ image of the deceased including hairstyle, make-up, and hair colour.

 Clothing and Dress

 Many families prefer their loved one to wear their own clothes, uniform or religious habit and, on occasion, items of jewellery.
 Once embalming has been completed, and the body laid out and dressed appropriately, the deceased will repose in a family residence or our funeral home for viewing.